 It’s worth noting that even one inch of standing water inside an average one-story home costs $23,635 in repairs, according to FEMA.
 That could be enough to keep Miami homeowners from repairing their home if they don’t have the insurance to handle the financial burden.

 While the rest of the state battles sinkholes caused by natural changes in the water table from fluctuation in rainfall, Miami faces increased sinkhole risk associated with new development.
-As the city grows, so does its risk of being swallowed up.

-When to Get Homeowners Insurance in Miami
+When to get homeowners insurance in Miami

 Our data shows the median cost of home insurance in Miami is $3,033.
-However, your premium will vary based on several factors, including your home’s wind mitigation systems, your claims history, and more.
+However, your premium will vary based on several factors, including your home’s location, wind mitigation systems, your claims history, and more.